 Make a sweet vegan-friendly treat with this recipe for Chocolate Zucchini Muffins.
-These decadent muffins contain fresh ingredients that are naturally good for you, and they’re only 166 calories a piece!
+These decadent muffins contain fresh ingredients that are naturally good for you.

 Chocolate Zucchini Muffins

 Has it been a while since you’ve had a delicious muffin?
 Most muffins contain dairy, and if you’ve decided to live a vegan lifestyle, that is the last thing you want to consume.
 The good news is that these Chocolate Zucchini Muffins are vegan-friendly and safe to enjoy!

 They contain ingredients that are naturally good for the body, allowing you to stay on track with eating healthier while still indulging in a chocolate treat.
 If you miss those muffins that you would normally eat in the morning or for a quick snack, now you can have them as often as you’d like!

 Prepare the Chocolate Zucchini Muffins using the following ingredients:

 - Flour.
 Start with flour to create the batter for your flavorful muffins.

 - Cocoa .
 Adding cocoa to the mix will give your muffins that chocolate taste that you’re craving.